tomdstanton/bart/README.md

 ```
 fastq-dump SRR14224855 --split-files --gzip && bart SRR14224855*
 ```
-* This completed in 9.6 seconds on a 4-core laptop.
+* MLST of these reads completed in 9.6 seconds on a 4-core laptop.

-If you already know the species of your reads or the specific scheme you would like to use, you can bypass scheme choosing heuristics.
+If you already know the species of your reads, or the specific scheme you would like to use, you can bypass scheme choosing heuristics.